mortzi/ind-appointment/README.md

 # IndAppt

-**This project intends to help people who want to reserve IND desk appointments, and want to get , cannot wait in the long waiting list**
+**This project intends to help people who want to reserve IND desk appointments, and cannot wait in the long waiting list**

 **This code is provided as is and the writer has no guarantee on the usage of this code**